Top-Rated Light Therapy Lamps for When You're Stuck Indoors

 The good news: Whether you're clinically diagnosed with SAD or just feel like a winter curmudgeon, you can do some easy things to help boost your mood.
 And, yes, one of them is to invest in a seasonal affective disorder lamp or a light therapy lamp.
 "Your body makes natural chemicals (including vitamin D) that fight off depression — and some of those chemicals are generated through exercise and through direct exposure to sunlight," says Dr. Gandotra.
-(Here's more on how to prevent and treat SAD, and when to see your doctor about it.)
+(Here's more on how to combat seasonal depression, and when to see your doctor about it.)

 The first course of treatment in battling the winter blues is to increase exercise and eat healthier, says Dr. Gandotra.
-If you're already doing those things or want a quicker fix, there's also light therapy— either via a lightbox (one that you turn on/off and use while you're awake) or dawn initiation lamps (which slowly light up before your alarm goes off in the a.m. to help wake your body naturally).
+If you're already doing those things or want a quicker fix, there's also light therapy lamps — either via a lightbox (one that you turn on/off and use while you're awake) or dawn initiation lamps (which slowly light up before your alarm goes off in the a.m. to help wake your body naturally).
 Both types mimic the effects of sunlight and can help better your mood, along with helping you transition between seasons.
 The point of a light therapy lamp is that it mimics outdoor light, thought to then cause a chemical change in your brain to lift your mood and ease other symptoms of seasonal affective disorder.
 "If you've tried your best to exercise and get your vitamin D supplements, light therapy is a more immediate fix," explains Dr. Gandotra.
-In one 2009 study published in the International Journal of Disability and Human Development, using light therapy lamps for just 20 minutes a day resulted in significant mood improvement in people with SAD.
+In one 2009 study published in the International Journal of Disability and Human Development, using a seasonal affective disorder lamp for just 20 minutes a day resulted in significant mood improvement in people with SAD.

-FYI: You can't just go sit in front of your desk lamp.
-"The light box needs to be of sufficient brightness, about 10,000 lux," recommends Dr. Gandotra.
-Light therapy lamps are usually 10 to 20 times brighter than regular light bulbs, according to the American Psychological Association.
+FYI, in order to get the effects, "the light box needs to be of sufficient brightness, about 10,000 lux," recommends Dr. Gandotra.
+Seasonal affective disorder lamps are usually 10 to 20 times brighter than regular light bulbs, according to the American Psychological Association.
 Luckily, you can snag a pretty good one right on Amazon.

 Although light therapy lamps can seriously help people with SAD, it's clear that everyone can benefit from a little more brightness whether you're stuck inside during the cold, dark winter months or work from home often.
-To get started, here are the top-rated light therapy lamps you can buy on Amazon, plus reviews from real users.
+To get started, here are the best light therapy lamps you can buy on Amazon, plus reviews from real users.

 This brand specializes in mood-boosting light therapy technology, so it's no surprise that one of their products is the top-rated light therapy lamp on all of Amazon, with over 2,700 five-star ratings.

 Circadian Optics Lumos 2.0 Light Therapy Lamp

-This is the best light therapy lamp if you plan to take it with you on the go.
+This is the best seasonal affective disorder lamp if you plan to take it with you on the go.
 It's adjustable via three different hinges — making it easy to position in any way you need it.
 (Related: Do You Have Reverse Seasonal Affective Disorder?)

-One review read: "I use it for about an hour each morning.
+"I use it for about an hour each morning.
 I love that it's so adjustable.
 I can get it in just the right spot.
 The sun sets very early here in midwinter (4 p.m. or earlier) so I've also been doing another half hour around sunset to keep my brain in the right schedule.
 Some days I'll use it more or less depending on how dark it is outside.
 When I do put it away, I love that it folds down compactly with the light protected.
 I would feel comfortable traveling with it if need be.
 I'm so pleased with this product.
-It's well made, it works well as a therapy light, and it was worth every penny."
+It's well made, it works well as a therapy light, and it was worth every penny," noted a shopper.

 Alaska Northern Lights Bright Light Therapy Box

-This briefcase-lookalike light therapy lamp has a handle that you can use to move it effortlessly.
-It also lights up a room like no other: The light shines a full 2 feet away, where most only reach 6 inches.
+This briefcase-lookalike seasonal affective disorder lamp has a handle that you can use to move it effortlessly.
+It also lights up a room like no other: The light shines a full two feet away, where most light therapy lamps only reach 6 inches.